 THIS ARTICLE WILL HELP YOU:

-- Identify and avoid common stumbling blocks for tracking events in Full Stack
+- Identify and avoid common stumbling blocks for tracking events in Optimizely X Full Stack

-- Identify metrics that will have the most impact within the context of your experimentation program
+- Identify metrics that will have the most impact within the context of your A/B testing program

-- Streamline and speed up your entire Full Stack implementation experience
+- Streamline and speed up your entire Optimizely X Full Stack implementation experience

-In Full Stack, you can use event tracking to measure the full range of behaviors required to evaluate experiment performance, from users interacting with specific elements of a web page or mobile app, to more complex metrics like lifetime value that are calculated in backend systems.
-If you can install an Optimizely SDK and identify a user, you can use Full Stack to track any event.
+In Optimizely X Full Stack, use event tracking to measure the full range of behaviors required to evaluate A/B test performance, from users interacting with specific elements of a web page or mobile app to more complex metrics like lifetime value that are calculated in backend systems.
+If you can install an SDK and identify a user, you can use Full Stack to track any event.

-Why would you want to do this?
-Tracking and measuring user behavior is a prerequisite for understanding how your customers use your product, and why they use it that way.
-For example, without that information, it is much more difficult to judge the performance of a new feature rollout and to apply any lessons learned to future rollouts.
+Tracking and measuring user behavior is a prerequisite for understanding how your customers use your product and why they use it that way.
+Without that information, it is much more difficult to judge the performance of a new feature rollout or apply any lessons learned to future rollouts.
 You won't know which specific components of your product your customers are interacting with—and you won't have the information you need to build a user-centric roadmap for future development.

-To track events in Full Stack effectively, you must engage in strategic planning for instrumenting metrics important to your organization, and make sure you implement the appropriate infrastructure.
+To track events in Full Stack effectively, you must strategically plan for metrics that are important to your organization and make sure to implement the appropriate infrastructure.
 This is a two-step process:

-Identify where to track those metrics in your technology stack
+Identify where to track the metrics in your technology stack.

-This article will give you an overview of some recommended best practices for both stages of the process.
+This article provides an overview of some best practices for both steps of the process.

 The events you decide to track will always depend on the knowledge you want to uncover.
-And in most cases, that knowledge will serve your organization's goals by delivering impact in one of two ways: boosting revenue or lowering costs.
+In most cases, that knowledge will serve your organization's goals by delivering impact by either boosting revenue or lowering costs.
 Before you define any events, decide where your focus should be.

 Revenue-focused: Think of how your site helps generate revenue for your organization.
-It can be hard to visualize, so one way to fully explore it is to use a revenue tree.
+If this is difficult to visualize, try exploring it with a revenue tree.

 Start at the top with revenue and identify where that revenue comes from.
 For example, the number of paying customers has a direct impact on revenue.
 So does the lifetime value of each customer.

-Now repeat the process and explore how each of these metrics evolves in turn.
+Repeat the process and explore how each of these metrics evolves in turn.
 What factors directly contribute to the number of paying customers?
 What factors contribute to lifetime value?
-Keep going until your answers identify specific areas of your website, or activities of your sales team.
+Keep going until your answers identify specific areas of your website or activities of your sales team.
 Often, these are the events you should be tracking.

 Cost-focused: You could also look at factors that contribute to costs.
-One common place to start is with support costs.
+One common place to start is support costs.
 Does your site enable customers to resolve more of their own issues without contacting support?
-If not, you may want to consider support deflection techniques to help drive down the number of support tickets coming in.
+If not, you may want to consider support deflection techniques to help reduce the number of support tickets.

-Ultimately, your choices will come down to trade-offs between what matters most for your organization on the one hand, and what’s possible and practical on the other.
-Just as you’d do with experimentation use cases, you will have to go through an event prioritization process before moving forward with implementation.
-This will usually involve determining the utility of tracking an event or behavior (ideal candidates are usually high-impact and low-effort), as well as the actual feasibility of instrumenting it with Full Stack.
+Ultimately, your choices will come down to trade-offs between what matters most for your organization and what’s possible and practical.
+Just as with A/B testing use cases, you must complete an event prioritization process before moving forward with implementation.
+This usually involves determining the utility of tracking an event or behavior (ideal candidates are usually high-impact and low-effort), as well as the feasibility of instrumenting it with Full Stack.

-Read more about focusing on metrics that really matter.
+Read more about focusing on metrics that matter.